-Mike Donovan chairs a discussion on home-made no-till drills with three farmers describing how they built their drills and talking about how well they perform
+Mike Donovan chairs a discussion on home-made no-till drills with four farmers describing how they built their drills and talking about how well they perform

 A practical demonstration showing that crops can be planted quickly and cheaply for those that cannot always afford direct drills using homemade systems.
 Once your soils are biologically active a very light tilth can be achieved to deliver cover and catch and main crops with minimal vertical soil disturbance.